Financial Transparency

 Dogs fixed, vaccinated, and microchipped in our low-cost/free spay and neuter clinics

-Grand Total since 2019: 2,443 dogs!
+Grand Total since 2019: 4,853 dogs and counting

 Obviously, not all these numbers are purely financial, but they are all valuable reference points.
 Every donor can feel confident that the MHCR team is fulfilling our mission and our commitments to our service areas and the dogs we serve.